mcdemarco/the-new-kitchen-cookbook/pie/crust.md

 ## Variants

 For a lattice top, have a look at [this pictorial how-to](https://www.simplyrecipes.com/recipes/how_to_make_a_lattice_top_for_a_pie_crust/).
 Note that you need to roll out the bottom crust big enough to fold over the lattice edges.

+The cheddar cheese crust is from a tip in [The New York Times](https://cooking.nytimes.com/recipes/448-all-butter-pie-crust), which recommends it for apple or savory pies.